Computer Engineering

 Prerequisite(s): ECE 460

-ECE 467 Digital Forensics II 4 Credit Hours
+ECE 467 Network and Mobile Forensics 4 Credit Hours

-This course is a continuation of Digital Forensics I and will focus on Internet Forensics.
-Students will examine in-depth concepts in Internet evidence collection and preservation, as well as applications of contemporary commercial forensic investigative software.
+Following an overview of essential principles of digital forensics, this course focuses on studying network and mobile Forensics.
+Students will examine in-depth concepts in evidence collection and preservation, live incident response, activity reconstruction, as well as applications of contemporary commercial forensic investigative software, in network and mobile environments.

 Restriction(s):